 Dr Michael Adcock

-A social and cultural historian who specialises in the field of modern France.
-He has published works on the French Revolution with Cambridge University Press.
+A social and cultural historian who specializes in 18th to 20th century Europe.
+He has published works on the French Revolution and the Russian Revolution with Cambridge University Press.

 We asked Michael what he enjoys most about leading tours?